Timic3/rw-parser/README.md

  3. Compile TypeScript source files using `tsc`
  4. Run parser using `node .`

-Optionally, you may set up a task that watches for file changes: `tsc -p tsconfig.json --watch`.
+Optionally, you may set up a task that watches for file changes: `tsc -p tsconfig.json --watch` or `npm run dev`.

-Please note that this project is still under heavy development.
-If you have any questions or problems, create an issue.
+Please note that this project is still under heavy development. **Changes to output structure may happen, so be careful using it in production environment!** If you have any questions or problems, create an issue.